Can Rabbits Eat Newspaper

 Rabbits often tear apart the newspaper, exposing themselves to not only the ink but also the potential chemicals used in its production.
 While many newspapers nowadays opt for eco-friendly and non-toxic inks, it’s still crucial to exercise caution as different publications may use different ink formulations.

-Read More Do Rabbits Eat Cherries
+Read More Can Rabbits Eat French Fries

 Possible Digestive Issues And Health Risks